reactjs/react.dev/beta/src/content/reference/react/useLayoutEffect.md

 The problem is that on the server, there is no layout information.

 In the [earlier example](#measuring-layout-before-the-browser-repaints-the-screen), the `useLayoutEffect` call in the `Tooltip` component lets it position itself correctly (either above or below content) depending on the content height.
 If you tried to render `Tooltip` as a part of the initial server HTML, this would be impossible to determine.
-On the server, there is no browser and no layout!
+On the server, there is no layout yet!
 So, even if you rendered it on the server, its position would "jump" on the client after the JavaScript loads and runs.

 Usually, components that rely on layout information don't need to render on the server anyway.
 For example, it probably doesn't make sense to show a `Tooltip` during the initial render.
 It is triggered by a client interaction.

-However, if you're running into this problem, you have a few options:
+However, if you're running into this problem, you have a few different options:

-1. You can replace `useLayoutEffect` with [`useEffect`.](/reference/react/useEffect) This tells React that it's okay to display the initial render result without blocking the paint (because the original HTML will become visible before your Effect runs).
+- Replace `useLayoutEffect` with [`useEffect`.](/reference/react/useEffect) This tells React that it's okay to display the initial render result without blocking the paint (because the original HTML will become visible before your Effect runs).

-2. You can [mark your component as client-only.](/reference/react/Suspense#providing-a-fallback-for-server-errors-and-server-only-content) This tells React to replace its content up to the closest [`<Suspense>`](/reference/react/Suspense) boundary with a loading fallback (for example, a spinner or a glimmer) during server rendering.
+- Alternatively, [mark your component as client-only.](/reference/react/Suspense#providing-a-fallback-for-server-errors-and-server-only-content) This tells React to replace its content up to the closest [`<Suspense>`](/reference/react/Suspense) boundary with a loading fallback (for example, a spinner or a glimmer) during server rendering.

-3. You can display different components on the server and on the client.
-One way to do this is to keep a boolean `isMounted` state that's initialized to `false`, and set it to `true` inside a `useEffect` call.
+- Alternatively, you can render a component with `useLayoutEffect` only after hydration.
+Keep a boolean `isMounted` state that's initialized to `false`, and set it to `true` inside a `useEffect` call.
 Your rendering logic can then be like `return isMounted ? <RealContent /> : <FallbackContent />`.
 On the server and during the hydration, the user will see `FallbackContent` which should not call `useLayoutEffect`.
 Then React will replace it with `RealContent` which runs on the client only and can include `useLayoutEffect` calls.

-4. If you synchronize your component with an external data store and rely on `useLayoutEffect` for different reasons than measuring layout, consider [`useSyncExternalStore`](/reference/react/useSyncExternalStore) instead which [supports server rendering.](/reference/react/useSyncExternalStore#adding-support-for-server-rendering)
+- If you synchronize your component with an external data store and rely on `useLayoutEffect` for different reasons than measuring layout, consider [`useSyncExternalStore`](/reference/react/useSyncExternalStore) instead which [supports server rendering.](/reference/react/useSyncExternalStore#adding-support-for-server-rendering)